CURENT/andes/docs/source/getting_started/tutorial/interactive.rst

 conversion.
 Some input data, by convention, are given as per unit in the device base; see :ref:`per_unit_system` for details.

-Note that :py:meth:`andes.core.model.as_df` returns a *view*.
+Note that :py:meth:`andes.core.modeldata.ModelData.as_df` returns a *view*.
 Modifying the returned dataframe *will not* affect the original data used for simulation.
 To modify the data, see Example "Working with Data".

 Running Studies
 ---------------